-Design Fab: Design Fab is a continuation of the Design and Modeling class offered in the 7th grade, with a focus on design and innovation of new products, utilizing the Autodesk/Inventor software.
+Design Fab Lab 8: Design Fab Lab is a continuation of the Design and Modeling class offered in the 7th grade, with a focus on design and innovation of new products, utilizing the Goggle SketchUp software.
 Students will also be introduced to 3D printing and CNC processes and their application in the real world.
 Career exploration as applied to Engineering and Design vocations will be a focus.

-Design & Modeling: An introduction to Autodesk/Inventor design software and its application in the Design Process.
+Design & Modeling: 7th graders.
+An introduction to Google SketchUp design software and its application in the Design Process.
 STEM (Science/Technology/Engineering/Math) career and educational opportunities are also presented and explored.

 ASB Leadership: Responsible for putting on the Fund Run assembly and the Veteran's Day assembly.
 The kids work on projects that benefit the community such as the food drive, sock drive, and pet food drive.
 They also put on activities for the school like staff vs. student dodgeball games and volleyball tournaments.
 In class, the students develop public speaking skills, skills good leaders possess, and how good character traits such as trustworthiness, responsibility, and honesty are key to being a good leader.
 The students also work on team building and learning about different leadership styles.